KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a SQL Server database is not enabled to support dependencies associated with the System.Web.Caching.SqlCacheDependency class.
 This class cannot be inherited.

-    throw [System.Web.Caching.DatabaseNotEnabledForNotificationException]::New("a SQL Server database is not enabled to support dependencies associated with the System.Web.Caching.SqlCacheDependency class.
-This class cannot be inherited.")
+    throw [System.Web.Caching.DatabaseNotEnabledForNotificationException]::New('a SQL Server database is not enabled to support dependencies associated with the System.Web.Caching.SqlCacheDependency class.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Web.Caching.DatabaseNotEnabledForNotificationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Web.Caching.DatabaseNotEnabledForNotificationException.aspx)